 Quest Rorshack Bamboo Longboard Skateboard (34-Inch) – Best Longboard for a Shorter Form Factor

 This is a durable board.
 It has a very strong deck that can manage larger adults and it also has 65mm PU wheels that are very strong and can last hundreds of rides.
-It also does great at speed; it uses ABEC 7 bearings that make most commutes easy.
+Also does great at speed; it uses ABEC 7 bearings that make most commutes easy.

 This bamboo longboard from Quest is very stout; in fact, its sizing is only 34 inches in length.
 Similarly to our other Quest product, this board uses a maple and bamboo deck that has seven plies.
 It also has wide-set wheels so that you can experience heightened stability during your ride.